Hierarchical Reasoning Model: Achieving 100x Faster Reasoning with 27M Parameters

 - Constant Memory Footprint: HRM avoids the memory-intensive Backpropagation Through Time (BPTT) by using a one-step gradient approximation (inspired by Deep Equilibrium Models, or DEQs).
 This means the model maintains a constant memory footprint, $O(1)$, regardless of its effective computational depth.

-- Edge AI Readiness: The small model size and minimal operational requirements—reported capacity to run on standard CPUs with less than 200MB of RAM—make HRM ideal for cost-effective Edge AI deployment.
-This efficiency aligns well with projects seeking decentralized, low-cost compute solutions.
+- Edge AI Readiness: The small model size and minimal operational requirements, with reported capacity to run on standard CPUs with less than 200MB of RAM, make HRM a candidate for Edge AI deployments.
+This also aligns with projects seeking decentralized, low-cost compute solutions.

-- Adaptive Computation: HRM uses Adaptive Computation Time (ACT), trained via Q-learning, to dynamically adjust the number of reasoning steps based on task complexity, ensuring efficient resource allocation.
+- Adaptive Computation: HRM uses Adaptive Computation Time (ACT), trained via Q-learning, to dynamically adjust the number of reasoning steps based on task difficulty.

 This efficiency makes HRM particularly promising for specialized applications like real-time robotics control or fast diagnostics, where low latency and small footprints are mandatory.